Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Results

-Apart from the above statements, which could already be derived from the response functions, one may be able to establish a connection between the width of the valleys in the course of the responses and the periodicity of the traffic oscillation.
-Since the valleys (hills) represent a sequence of deceleration and acceleration (acceleration and deceleration) one may expect their width (regarding the $\tau$-axis) to coincide with the average time it takes to traverse such a sequence during congestion.
-To test this assumption we again consider the data sample in \fig{fig:data_example_zoom} and compare the period length of the traffic oscillation with the width of the valleys in the course of the responses.
-Therefore, we take into account the range of velocities depicted in the samples.
-For interchange Breitscheid we find a period of roughly 10 minutes for the traffic oscillation with occurring velocities between 5 km/h and 35 km/h in \fig{fig:data_example_zoom}(a).
-Comparing this with the corresponding indicators~$\indi{0}$~and~$\indi{1}$ in \fig{fig:generic_shape}(a) we find the width of the valleys is also roughly 10 minutes and therefore in accordance with the period.
-With the exception of the density response, whose signal curve is blurred, the coincidence is also found for the flow.
-In case of motorway A3 the sample in \fig{fig:data_example_zoom}(b) mostly shows velocities between 25 km/h and 60 km/h and an oscillation period about 5~minutes.
-A comparison of the latter with the width of the valleys in the responses to indicators~$\indi{1}$~and~$\indi{2}$ in \fig{fig:generic_shape}(c) also shows the coincidence in case of velocity, flow and density.
-These findings corroborate the above results regarding the temporal frequency of the traffic oscillations.
+Furthermore, a possible correlation may be established between the full width of the minima in the course of the responses and the periodicity of the traffic oscillation, in addition to the aforementioned statements.
+Given that the valleys or minima (hills or maxima) represent a sequence of deceleration and acceleration (acceleration and deceleration), it may be expected that their width (in relation to the $\tau$-axis) corresponds to the average time taken to traverse such a sequence during congestion.
+To test this assumption, we again consider the data sample shown in \fig{fig:data_example_zoom} and compare the period length of the traffic oscillation with the width of the valleys in the course of the responses.
+Accordingly, the range of velocities depicted in the samples is taken into account.
+With regard to the interchange at Breitscheid, a period of approximately ten minutes is observed for the traffic oscillation, with velocities ranging from 5 to 35 km/h, as illustrated in \fig{fig:data_example_zoom}(a).
+A comparison of this with the corresponding indicators~$\indi{0}$~and~$\indi{1}$ in \fig{fig:generic_shape}(a) reveals that the width of the valleys is also approximately 10 minutes, thus confirming the period.
+With the exception of the density response, for which the signal curve is blurred, the aforementioned coincidence is also observed in the flow.
+With regard to the A3 motorway, the sample depicted in \fig{fig:data_example_zoom}(b) predominantly exhibits velocities between 25 and 60 km/h, with an oscillation period of approximately five minutes.
+A comparison of the latter with the width of the valleys in the responses to indicators~$\indi{0}$~and~$\indi{1}$ in \fig{fig:generic_shape}(c) also demonstrates the coincidence in the case of velocity, flow, and density.
+These findings substantiate the aforementioned results for the temporal frequency of the traffic oscillations.